fadams/firecracker-in-docker/README.md

 It should be remembered, however, that the that the **primary** use case for Firecracker is to provide secure, multi-tenant execution of workloads.
 In general "traditional" distribution base images (even minimal ones like Alpine) include far more binaries and libraries than are *actually* required to run the application and when images are extended the additional package dependencies tend to exacerbate that situation further.

-Therefore, rather than being seem as a limitation, the fact that firecracker-in-docker basically creates a "flattened" filesystem is actually an advantage from a security perspective.
+Therefore, rather than being seen as a limitation, the fact that firecracker-in-docker basically creates a "flattened" filesystem is actually an advantage from a security perspective.
 The best way to build images is really to use multi-stage builds, preferably with the final stage being built using the [scratch](https://docs.docker.com/develop/develop-images/baseimages/#create-a-simple-parent-image-using-scratch) base image, and preferably following the [microcontainers](https://blogs.oracle.com/developers/post/the-microcontainer-manifesto-and-the-right-tool-for-the-job) philosophy.
-By creating an image that includes only the application binary and the shared libraries it *actually* requires one can significantly reduce the potential user space attack surface available in the Firecracker guest VM.
+By creating an image that includes only the application binary and the shared libraries it *actually* requires, one can significantly reduce the potential user space attack surface available in the Firecracker guest VM.

 ### MicroVM termination is currently not very clean
 Currently, signals are not particularly well handled nor propagated to the guest VM.
 In simple terms this means that, when a firecracker-in-docker container is stopped, the MicroVM is killed somewhat uncleanly.
 This is basically the equivalent of stopping everything with SIGKILL and can have some implications for applications.

-One example is where a client application has connected to a RabbitMQ queue requesting exclusive access.
-In that scenario the broker prevents other applications connecting to the same queue, however, if the client is killed uncleanly the broker won't immediately release its lock.
+One example is where a client application has connected to a RabbitMQ queue requesting [exclusive access](https://www.rabbitmq.com/consumers.html#exclusivity).
+In that scenario the broker prevents other consumers connecting to the same queue, however, if the client is then killed uncleanly the broker won't immediately release its lock.
 If the application is restarted it is likely to see an error like:
 ```
 ACCESS_REFUSED - queue 'xxx' in vhost '/' in exclusive use
 ```